stephansanders/learning_git/README.md

 # Psychcore Git Tutorial

-This is a tutorial on using Git.
-If you have comments or suggestions, come talk to me, or send an email to Michael.Gilson@ucsf.edu.

 ## What Git does and why you should use it.

 Git is a tool that allows you to save, track changes, and manage a file or project as it evolves over time.
 This is a good thing.
 You can use git at the inception of a project, or after it is already under way.